People may have chronic medical conditions, along with substance abuse.

 Because of the complex relationship between physical health, mental health, and substance abuse, the majority of rehab centers must be able to provide treatment for many different chronic medical conditions, dual diagnoses, and substance abuse issues.

-The Initial Step of Getting in the Rehab
+The Initial Step of Getting into Rehab

 Before any person is admitted to a rehab facility, they should undergo a comprehensive assessment of their physical, psychological, and social functioning.
 The assessment is the initial step for the treatment of any substance use disorder.